metrorailings/OwlBlog/content/posts/week-1-insights.md

 ## Seahawks @ Falcons

-Atlanta's secondary may be the worst in football.
+Atlanta's secondary may possibly be the worst in football, which is expected, given their youth.

+Seattle's willingness to experiment with safety and linebacker blitzes is a game-changer for them.

 ***